Katze schläft viel

 If your cat seems very sleepy and listless, it could be because of boredom.
 Cats need a lot of stimulation and variety when they are awake.
 Indoor cats in particular, whose range of movement is limited, need lots of toys, scratching posts and time with us humans to romp and play.

-If your furry friend seems very tired, it may be that they don't have a suitable place to sleep.
+If your furry friend seems very tired, it may be that he doesn't have a suitable place to sleep.
 During their deep sleep phases, cats are vulnerable and want to be as undisturbed as possible - so they like to retreat to secluded hiding places or snuggle up under a blanket to sleep.
 Make sure that your cat has enough hiding places and cozy places to sleep.
 For example, build a cave out of blankets or pillows, set up a special cat bed, or let your outdoor cat sleep in an old cardboard box in a protected place outside.

 A cuddly cat lies on its back and holds one paw up.